nobuyuki83/pba-waizui/task00/README.md

 ----

-**The class only introduce some basics of Rust and GitHub.
+**The class introduce only very basics of Rust and GitHub.
 If you have any questions, or if you encounter any problem, ask chat-based AI (e.g., ChatGPT, DeepSeek) first.**

 ### Environment Set Up